Rive Native vs Rive

 • Rive Renderer Support:

-rive_native introduces the Rive Renderer to Flutter.
+rive_native bring the Rive Renderer to Flutter.
 While you can still use the Flutter-based renderer (Dart/Impeller), the Rive Renderer is recommended for performance-critical use cases.
-Some features, like Feathering, are only supported with the Rive Renderer.
-For more details, see our Feature Support page.
+For more information see Choosing a Renderer.

 Getting Started